fmasa/messenger/docs/index.md

 # Fmasa/Messenger

 The usage is nearly identical to Symfony implementation.
-There is diffrence in convention - this integration uses camelCase everywhere instead of snake_case.
+There is difference in convention - this integration uses camelCase everywhere instead of snake_case.

 Register extension in your config file using:
 ```yaml